a-johanson/blender-screen-space-hatch-lines/README.md

 ## Usage

 The hatch line controls can be found in the Sidebar of the 3D Viewport (press N to toggle) under the "Hatch Lines" tab.

+## Limitations

+Triangles and quads are the only face types that can be processed by the internal rendering pipeline.

 ## Development